How do computers connect over the Internet?

-Internet service providers (ISP), the companies that provide Internet service and connectivity also follow these rules.
-The ISP provides a bridge between your computer and all the other computers in the world, which are all a part of the Internet.
+ISPs (Internet service providers), the companies that provide Internet service and connectivity, also follow these rules.
+The ISP provides a bridge between your computer and all the other computers in the world on the Internet.
 The ISP uses the TCP/IP protocols to make computer-to-computer connections possible and transmit data between them.
-When successfully connected to an ISP you will be assigned an IP address, which is a unique address given to your computer or network and allows it to be found while on the Internet.
+An ISP assigns an IP address, a unique address given to your computer or network to communicate on the Internet.

-When requesting information from a web page, such as Computer Hope you enter a URL that is easy to understand and remember.
-In order for your computer to access the computer containing the pages that URL must be converted into an IP address, this is done with DNS.
-Once DNS has converted the URL into an IP address the routers on the Internet will know how to route your TCP/IP packet.
-Below is a graphic illustration of everything explained above to help better illustrate the process of your computer communicating with another computer on the Internet.
+When requesting information from a web page, such as Computer Hope, you enter a URL that is easy to understand and remember.
+For your computer to access the computer containing the pages, that URL must be converted into an IP address, which is done with DNS.
+Once DNS has converted the URL into an IP address, the routers on the Internet will know how to route your TCP/IP packet.